 At the time of her death, Rome was completing the editing of a book, Sacrificing Our Selves for Love, coauthored with Jane Wegscheider Hyman (1996), that analyzes significant women’s health issues, including cosmetic surgery, dieting, domestic violence, and HIV infection, that relate to women’s desire to accommodate partners in intimate relationships.

 Rome’s own domestic life illustrated the grace with which she blended domestic and advocacy careers.
 A devoted mother, she reserved Friday nights to be with her family to celebrate the Sabbath.
-She helped to keep a kosher home, and was an active member of Temple B’nai Brith in Somerville, Massachusetts, where she lived with her family.
+She helped to keep a Term used for ritually untainted food according to the laws of Kashrut (Jewish dietary laws).kosherhome and was an active member of Temple B’nai Brith in Somerville, Massachusetts, where she lived with her family.